torproject/tor/doc/HACKING/EndOfLifeTor.md

 5. Mail the end of life announcement to tor-announce, the packagers list, and tor-relays.
 The current list of packagers is in ReleasingTor.md.

-6. Get at least two of weasel/arma/Sebastian to remove the old version number from their approved versions list.
+6. Ask at least two of weasel/arma/Sebastian to remove the old version number from their approved versions list.

+7. Update the CoreTorReleases wiki page.